RDCbum/RH_demo/docs/core/REFEREE_FAQ.md

 ## 8) "Is the legacy window-free route consistent?"
 **Objection.** It may rely on a hidden window cofinality assumption.
-**Response.** The legacy route is explicitly window-free and uses an abstract RMS context; there is no fixed-window cofinality hypothesis.
+**Response.** The legacy route is explicitly window-free and uses an abstract RMS context.
+In the paper, cofinality is part of the definition of an admissible window family, not an extra analytic assumption.
 **Evidence.**
 - `docs/core/LEGACY_WINDOW_FREE_PROOF_WALKTHROUGH.md`.
 - `lean/formal_proofs/ERURH/RH_Unconditional_Core_WindowFree.lean`.

 ## 9) "Are you mixing routes?"
 **Objection.** The paper might mix the fixed-window route with the legacy one.
-**Response.** The checklist separates the fixed-window route (primary) from the Buchstab route (alternative) and marks their gaps explicitly.
+**Response.** The checklist separates the legacy window-free route (primary) from the fixed-window computational route (alternative) and marks their gaps explicitly; the Buchstab bridge is an optional derivation of A1.
 **Evidence.**
 - `docs/core/RH_CLOSURE_CHECKLIST.md`.
 - `docs/core/ROUTES_COMPARISON.md`.